Quality assurance

 At the University of Antwerp we ensure the quality of our programmes.
 Every programme goes through a six-year quality assurance cycle.

-In year 3, we review the quality assurance of the programme during the internal process monitoring and control.
-In 2021 this was done for the Master of Linguistics, the predecessor of the Master of Digital Text Analysis.
+In year three, we review the quality assurance of the programme during the internal process monitoring and control.
+In the spring of 2021 this was done for the cluster of Linguistics and Literary Studies programmes.

 Facts and figures